ImGqbbo/Litio/README.md

 - Invite the bot with application.commands scope (for slash commands);
 - Enjoy :')

-Thanks to GEFF and TheDemonTeam for helping me testing the bot. https://github.com/TheDemonTeam
+Thanks to GEFF and TheDemonTeam for helping me testing the bot.
+Go and checkout their projects and tools. https://github.com/TheDemonTeam